 But none of the knowledge and skills in the above books matter if we have nothing of substance to think about.
 With a topic that grips us, however, everything can be brought to bear.
 If “writing is thinking”, as the psychologist says then practising it improves the quality of our thought processes.
 It forces us to reflect on a topic deeply and — if done properly — change the way we think about something in the process.
 For what it’s worth, it’s the reason why I’m writing my essays.

 In this spirit, I should note that this list is by no means complete.
 There are many more great books on critical thinking out there.
-If you’re interested in more advanced literature, stay tuned for my upcoming list of books on intelligence analysis.
+If you’re interested in more advanced literature, check out my post with insightful books on intelligence analysis.
 In any case, when it comes to developing a reflective mind, there’s no substitute for practice.
-And for getting comfortable with the feeling we get when realising that yet another of our treasured ideas has to die.
+And for getting comfortable with the feeling, we get when realising that yet another of our treasured ideas has to die.